alphagov/govuk-design-system/src/patterns/create-accounts/index.md

 {% call wcagNote({id: "wcag-reuse-account-information"}) %}

 <p>Make sure users do not need to enter the same information more than once when creating an account, unless the information is no longer valid or it’s necessary for security reasons.
 Use the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete">HTML autocomplete attribute</a> to allow password managers and user agents to automatically populate fields.
-This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">3.3.7 Redundant entry</a>.</p>
+This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">WCAG 2.2 success criterion 3.3.7 Redundant entry</a>.</p>
 {% endcall %}

 ### Make the sign-up process clear